kevlawton/kevlawton/README.md

 ### Hi there 👋

 I enjoy Startups and "Intrapreneurial Enterprise" teams.
-Currently wearing many hats to help my team launch quickly and efficiently.
+I'm usually covering several roles from Certified Scrum Master to Developer - whatever is needed to help my team launch quickly and efficiently.

 ### What have I worked with?
 <p>